An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-Whether or not the IPW or doubly robust score are used for estimation can result in stark differences in the quality of inferential statements about the ATE, as we show below and in Section~\ref{sec:example_401k}. \end{example}
+Importantly, only the AIPW score---also referred to as the ``doubly robust'' score---satisfies the key ``Neyman orthogonality'' property that is fundamental for DML.
+The IPW score is not Neyman orthogonal and should not be used together with generic machine learners.
+We verify Neyman orthogonality of the AIPW score in Appendix \ref{app: neyman verification}, and illustrate empirical consequences of (non-)orthogonality in Section \ref{sec:example_401k}.$ $ $ $

+Identification of the target parameter in each of these examples depends on nuisance parameters.
+Outside of special cases such as randomized controlled trials where the propensity score $\Ep[D|X] = r_0(X)$ is known by design, these nuisance parameters are generally unknown and thus need to be estimated.

+In general, many moment conditions will exist for any target parameter.
+Examples~2 and 4 illustrate this by presenting two different moments that each identify the parameter of interest and could, in principle, be used for estimation.
+However, in both cases, only one of the proposed moment functions satisfies a key condition---Neyman orthogonality---that is crucial for obtaining reliable estimates in the presence of nuisance parameters.

-In Example \ref{example:ATE_1}, the nuisance parameters depend on conditional expectation functions.
-Outside of special cases such as randomized controlled trials where the propensity score $r_0(X_i)$ is known by design, these conditional expectation functions are generally unknown and thus need to be estimated.
-In the subsequent section, we discuss statistical issues stemming from the estimation of these nuisance parameters and outline how the combination of DML's two essential components alleviates the impact of nuisance parameter estimation on the main inferential target.
-This reduction in dependence on the nuisance parameters then allows for a unified, simple approach to obtaining inferential statements that accommodates a wide range of estimators for the nuisance objects and importantly does not require deep understanding of the properties of these estimators.
-Fundamentally, it is this reduction in the dependence on the specific nuisance parameter estimator that allows DML to accommodate complex estimators, including popular machine learning approaches, for nuisance parameter estimation.
+In the next subsection, we discuss statistical issues stemming from the estimation of these nuisance parameters.
+Then, in Section~\ref{sec: ingredients}, we outline how the combination of DML's two essential components alleviates the impact of nuisance estimation on the main inferential target.
+Fundamentally, it is this reduction of impact that allows DML to accommodate complex estimators, including ML methods, for nuisance estimation.